 Infrared asphalt services are growing in popularity.
 Contractors have a multitude of equipment options available to them.
-So how does an asphalt contractor go about selecting the right infrared equipment for his or her business?
+So how does a contractor go about selecting the right infrared equipment for his or her business?

 "Every contractor should own some form of infrared equipment," says David Strassman, owner of Asphalt Reheat Systems.
 An infrared unit allows contractors the ability to make repairs right away without having to schedule a subcontractor to come in and handle the work.
 "The more you can do in house the more control you have," Strassman adds.
 "Infrared equipment has given contractors independence."

-All three categories of infrared units can be used for pothole repair, joint heating, thermoplastic application and many other applications that require reheating and/or repairing asphalt.
+All three categories of infrared units can be used for pothole repair, joint heating, thermoplastic application, decorative asphalt, and many other applications that require reheating and/or repairing asphalt.

-The most prominent heating chamber size is 6’ x 8’ says Ray-Tech President Wes Van Velsor.
+The most prominent heating chamber size is 6x8 ft., says Ray-Tech President Wes Van Velsor.
 The 6x8 heating chamber is versatile and can fit most infrared situations.
 But heating chambers are available in sizes both smaller and larger depending on the type of equipment it is on and the manufacturer because no one infrared unit can fit all situations, Van Velsor adds.

 Portable.
 These units are often used in tight places or for smaller jobs, says Tom Allen, general manager for Kasi Infrared.
 Contractors can use this type of unit if infrared services are a minor part of their business.
 It also makes for a good supplementary unit to larger infrared equipment.
 "Contractors can use these units without tying up their big units for small jobs," Allen says.